Thank you for your interest in graduate studies at LPL!

 - studies of the habitability of planets and moons in our solar system and of exoplanets, and other investigations of astrobiological topics

 Applicants should have completed an undergraduate major in a physical science such as astronomy, atmospheric sciences, chemistry, geology, mathematics, or physics.
 However, admission is based on the overall demonstrated capability and preparation of the applicant.
-Information about the program and completion requirements is available on the Documents for Current & Prospective Students page.

 Student Funding and Support